Jonathan Leal

 Leal is the author of Wild Tongue: A Borderlands Mixtape (Duke University Press 2026) and Dreams in Double Time: On Race, Freedom, and Bebop (Duke University Press 2023), which was a Finalist for the Pattis Family Foundation Creative Arts Book Award, the Woody Guthrie Book Award from IASPM-US, and the Book of the Year in History, Criticism, and Culture from the Jazz Journalists Association.
 Additionally, Leal is also the co-editor of Cybermedia: Explorations in Science, Sound, and Vision (Bloomsbury 2021) and “Exercises in Joyful Improvisational Practice,” a special issue of liquid blackness (Duke University Press 2025).

-Leal’s musical projects have been featured in Pitchfork, Democracy Now!, Texas Monthly, Remezcla, Latino USA, and elsewhere; his public writing has appeared in the Los Angeles Times, Los Angeles Review of Books, The Rumpus, San Francisco Classical Voice, and elsewhere; and his interdisciplinary humanities scholarship has appeared in the Journal of Popular Music Studies, ASAP/Journal, Critical Studies in Improvisation, Rio Bravo: A Journal of the Borderlands, Journal of the Society for American Music, Jazz & Culture, American Literary History Reviews Online, Quarterly Review of Film and Video, and elsewhere.
+An award-winning drummer, Leal’s musical projects have been featured in Pitchfork, Democracy Now!, Texas Monthly, Remezcla, Latino USA, and elsewhere; his public writing has appeared in the Los Angeles Times, Los Angeles Review of Books, The Rumpus, San Francisco Classical Voice, and elsewhere; and his interdisciplinary humanities scholarship has appeared in the Journal of Popular Music Studies, ASAP/Journal, Critical Studies in Improvisation, Rio Bravo: A Journal of the Borderlands, Journal of the Society for American Music, Jazz & Culture, American Literary History Reviews Online, Quarterly Review of Film and Video, and elsewhere.
 From 2022–2025, he served as Associate Editor of the Journal of Popular Music Studies.
-He is currently on the Board of Directors of the National Book Critics Circle, where he co-chairs the Criticism category.
+He currently serves on the Board of Directors of the National Book Critics Circle, where he co-chairs the Criticism category.

 Education